Buying real estate in Argentina?

 Sources: Tourism In Argentina Statistics 2024: A Comprehensive Travel Guide, Tourism in Argentina is an important sector, Short-term Vacation Rental Market | Industry Report, 2030

-Sources: Trading Economics, The Latin Investor, Deloitte
+Sources: Trading Economics, Deloitte